Ganamoorthy/Sustainable-Bike-Sharing-System/README.md

 | ☁️ IoT Backend        | Receives and manages system data                     |
 | 🧩 Custom PCB         | Integrates electronic components                     |
 | 🖨️ 3D Printing       | Supports mechanical integration and enclosure design |

 ---

+# 🚀 Getting Started

+## Requirements

+* Arduino IDE 2.x (or PlatformIO)
+* ESP32 board package installed via the Arduino Boards Manager
+* USB-to-serial driver for your ESP32 dev board (CP2102 or CH340, depending on the board)

+## Required Libraries

+Install via Library Manager or PlatformIO's `lib_deps`:

+* **TinyGPSPlus** — GPS NMEA parsing
+* **PubSubClient** — MQTT communication
+* **ArduinoJson** — payload formatting
+* **Preferences** — bundled with the ESP32 core, used for persistent sequence numbers

+## Flashing the Firmware

+1. Clone the repository: `git clone <repo-url>`
+2. Open `firmware/tracking/sketch_sep3a.ino` in Arduino IDE
+3. Select board **ESP32 Dev Module** and the correct COM port
+4. Update `config.h` with your MQTT broker address, APN, and Wi-Fi/cellular credentials
+5. Upload the sketch
+6. Open the Serial Monitor at 115200 baud to confirm GPS fix, MQTT connection, and battery readings

+## Notes

+* The docking firmware (`firmware/docking/`) is a separate sketch, flashed to its own ESP32
+* Connect the GPS and cellular antennas before powering on — otherwise the modules may fail to register

+---